Three outstanding cadets have been awarded one of the highest honours any cadet can achieve – appointment as a Lord-Lieutenant Cadet for their county.

 “In addition, I am very proud to recognise the contribution of some of our reservists in the region.
 Reserves combine lives and careers in the civilian world with valuable roles in the military.

-“I am so pleased that I was able to honour four outstanding individuals who represent the very best of our reserves and have shown exceptional dedication and commitment to their respective units.”
+“I am so pleased to honour eight outstanding individuals who represent the very best of our reserves and have shown extraordinary dedication and commitment to their respective units.”

 The cadets awarded honours were: